Amarok79/Amarok.Events/README.md

 This library provides a fast and light-weight implementation of the observer pattern, which can be used as replacement for ordinary .NET events.
 The implementation supports raising events in a *synchronous, blocking* or *asynchronous, await-able* fashion.
 In addition, both *synchronous* and *asynchronous* event handler can be registered.

-The implementation is a bit slower than ordinary .NET events in regard to call performance, but optimized to avoid allocations and therefore suitable for high-performance scenarios or resource-constraint embedded systems.
+The implementation is a bit slower than ordinary .NET events in regard to raw call performance, but optimized to avoid allocations and therefore suitable for high-performance scenarios or resource-constraint embedded systems.

-The library is redistributed as NuGet package: [Amarok.Events](https://www.nuget.org/packages/Amarok.Events/) (currently in beta)
+The library is redistributed as NuGet package: [Amarok.Events](https://www.nuget.org/packages/Amarok.Events/)

 The package provides binaries for *.NET Standard 2.0* only.
 Tests are performed with *.NET Framework 4.7.1* and *.NET Core 2.1*.